top of page

 • Algarve Birdman: These tours impart abundant knowledge on the birdlife of Algarve and are guided by America-based seasoned birders Simon and Thijs.

-• Algarve Birders: Peter and June offer the region's experienced and educated bird tours.
+• Algarve Birders: Peter and June offer expert and educational bird tours in the region.

 • Birdwatching Algarve: Georg, a German bird enthusiast, is passionate about organizing tours to discover hidden birding treasures of the Algarve.

 Birdwatching paradise in Algarve.
-From wetlands to mountains, this diverse setting spells a huge array of bird species: from rare migrating birds to majestic raptors.
-With famous birdwatching places such as Ria Formosa, to the more enigmatic birding locations such as Serra do Caldeirão, Algarve is sure to present an extraordinary birdwatching adventure.
-So get onto the binocs, book a tour, and fly to Algarve to get lost in the adventure of one of the best birding destinations in Europe.
+From wetlands to mountains, this diverse setting boasts a vast array of bird species, ranging from rare migrating birds to majestic raptors.
+With famous birdwatching places such as Ria Formosa, and the more enigmatic birding locations such as Serra do Caldeirão, the Algarve is sure to present an extraordinary birdwatching adventure.
+So get onto the binoculars, book a tour, and fly to the Algarve to get lost in the adventure of one of the best birding destinations in Europe.

 bottom of page